Xavier-Benjamin

 Japan’s traditional festivals are known for their vibrant parades centered on mikoshi palanquin.
 But did you know that the largest mikoshi in Japan is displayed at Tomioka Hachimangu Shrine?
 This magnificent mikoshi, adorned with diamonds and pure gold, is truly a sight to behold!
 Explore Tomioka Hachimangu Shrine’s 400-year history Founded in 1627, Tomioka Hachimangu Shrine enshrines Emperor Ōjin as…

-Tokyo in Fall (September to November): What to Wear – An Essential Clothing Guide for International Tourists
+Tokyo Weather in September, October and November: What to Wear in Fall – An Essential Clothing Guide for International Tourists

 Tokyo’s fall season (September to November) offers a range of weather conditions, from lingering summer heat to cooler, crisp days.
 To help you prepare, we’ve put together a month-by-month packing guide that ensures you’ll have everything you need for a comfortable and enjoyable trip.
 September in Tokyo September weather in Tokyo The month starts off with summer-like temperatures, often exceeding…